NES1208 : Environmental Science Field Course

 Assessment Rationale And Relationship

-• Group report and plots detailing the fieldwork performed and results obtained including diagrams and computations.
-This allows each group to bring together and present their complete portfolio of fieldwork in one document to clearly show their results.
+The presentation should detail the fieldwork, laboratory work and data analysis performed and results obtained including diagrams and any computations or statistics.
+This allows each group to bring together and present their complete portfolio of fieldwork in one assessment to clearly show their results and develop their skills in oral presentation.

 Timetable